Earth5R

 A new mobility plan was introduced by the city government of Barcelona, based on creating superblocks in the urban spatial plan.

-• Barcelona is planning 500 superblocks to solve part of its environmental problems, of which nine have been completed.
+• Barcelona circular economy is planning 500 superblocks to solve part of its environmental problems, of which nine have been completed.

 • Superblocks have been formed around nine existing blocks around which traffic flows.
 The internal roads open up to the community, facilitating greater local exchange, foot, bike and public transport, and greening.